 Since DWDM wavelengths are highly integrated in the fiber during light transmission, DWDM is able to reach a longer distance than CWDM.
 Unlike CWDM system, CWDM is unable to travel unlimited distance.
 The maximum reach of CWDM is about 160 km.
 While an amplified DWDM system can go much further.

 Because the range of temperature distribution is nonuniform in a very wide wavelength, so the temperature tuning is very difficult to realize, thus using the cooling laser technique increases the cost of DWDM system.
-Further more, the DWDM devices are typically four or five times more expensive than that of a CWDM system.
-However, s DWDM becoming increasingly popular, price of DWDM transceiver is about 20-25% less than a CWDM transceiver.
+Furthermore, the DWDM devices are typically four or five times more expensive than that of a CWDM system.
+However, DWDM becoming increasingly popular, the price of DWDM transceiver is about 20-25% less than a CWDM transceiver.
 For example, the price of CWDM SFP+ transceiver from FS.COM is about $ 499, while the DWDM SFP+ is sold only at $ 369.

 As mentioned above, the primary difference between DWDM and CWDM is the channel spacing (CWDM has almost 100 times wider channel spacing).
 This makes CWDM is a simpler technology, resulting in advantages and disadvantages of the different systems with regard to cost, performance and so on.